mvallim/kubernetes-under-the-hood/documentation/kube-masters.md

 The **SAN**, **Plane Control EndPoint** and **POD Subnet** information is required.

-The Control Plane EndPoint address was defined in the HAProxy Cluster (192.168.4.20) ([see here] (documentation / haproxy-cluster.md)).
+* The Control Plane EndPoint address was defined in the HAProxy Cluster (192.168.4.20) ([see here](documentation/haproxy-cluster.md)).
-The SAN address will be the same as the Control Plane EndPoint.
+* The SAN address will be the same as the Control Plane EndPoint.
-The CIDR of the PODs will be the range recommended by the Flannel configuration. ([see here] (https://github.com/coreos/flannel/blob/master/Documentation/kube-flannel.yml) search for `net-conf.json`)
+* The CIDR of the PODs will be the range recommended by the Flannel configuration. ([see here](https://github.com/coreos/flannel/blob/master/Documentation/kube-flannel.yml) search for `net-conf.json`)

 Based on the above information we will have a kubeadm-config.yml as below: